All Products

 Core code and description:

-InvokeFunctionHeaders: Construct the request header to include the sessionId that is returned from the previous step.
-The value of the Header Key must match the value that you set in Step 1: Enable session affinity, such as x-affinity-header-v1, to implement session-bound routing.
+InvokeFunctionHeaders: Construct the request header to include the sessionId returned in the previous step.
+The value of the Header Key must match the value that you set in Step 1: Enable session affinity, such as x-affinity-header-v1, to enable session-bound routing.

 # -*- coding: utf-8 -*-